UseRNamEiaM/Event-booking-System/README.md

 The calendar is dynamically generated based on the current month.
 Clicking on a booked date displays event details.

-Clicking on an available date opens the booking form.

 Submitted data displays a confirmation message (note: no backend included).

 A section below shows all events scheduled for the next month.